scrapy/scrapy/docs/topics/spiders.rst

 Spiders
 =======

-Spiders are classes which define how a certain site (or group of sites) will be scraped, including how to perform the crawl (ie. follow links) and how to extract structured data from their pages (ie. scraping items).
-In other words, Spiders are the place where you define the custom behaviour for crawling and parsing pages for a particular site (or, in some cases, group of sites).
+Spiders are classes which define how a certain site (or a group of sites) will be scraped, including how to perform the crawl (i.e. follow links) and how to extract structured data from their pages (i.e. scraping items).
+In other words, Spiders are the place where you define the custom behaviour for crawling and parsing pages for a particular site (or, in some cases, a group of sites).

 For spiders, the scraping cycle goes through something like this: